-Inland, the prime locations in Málaga province include Ronda, Gaucín, Coín and Alhaurín el Grande.
+Inland, the prime locations include Ronda, Gaucín, Coín and Alhaurín el Grande.
 However, after the 2008 crash the rural market returned to more of a niche market, appealing to a certain type of foreign purchaser, perhaps <5% of the total overseas sector.
 Typically, they are looking for a country property with some land or a character village house.
 The figures tell the story.
-The total number of purchases in 2024 were just 443 in Ronda, 31 in Gaucín, 310 in Alhaurín el Grande and 328 in Coín.
-As there is no domestic/overseas split at the municipal level, these numbers are the totals.
+The total number of purchases in the first half of 2024 were just 243 in Ronda, 10 in Gaucín, 149 in Alhaurín el Grande and 173 in Coín.
+There is no domestic/overseas split at the municipal level, these numbers are the totals.
 As you can see, the rural market is very small.